michael-wall/liferay-2fa/readme.txt

 - Wait until a new one is generated before trying as a time difference of a few seconds between the phone and server means it may not work vi.
 Users with the Liferay Administrator role will always bypass TOTP 2FA on login and can leave the Authenticator Code field empty vii.
 A bug in the Liferay DXP 7.1 Senna / Single Page Application (SPA) implementation unexpectedly prevents the Login Modal Dialog form body fields being included in the parameterMap passed through to the Authenticator
-- Senna is turned off for the Login form / portlet through the login.jsp fragment to ensure this doesn't prevent with the Authenticator functioning as expected iix.
+- Senna is turned off for the Login form / portlet through the login.jsp fragment to ensure this doesn't prevent the Authenticator functioning as expected iix.
 The project uses an auth.pipeline.post Authenticator.
 If the regular credentials are not valid then the custom Authenticator will not be triggered ix.
-If you change company.security.auth.type (either through portal-ext.properties or the GUI then you will need to update the System Settings > Security > TOTP 2FA > Temporary Secret Key Mappings to use the new identifier for each user
-x.
 QR Code URLs send by email are valid for 60 minutes by default.
 The user can request a new QR Code URL to be sent to their email address.
-The validity duration can be changed in Control Panel > Configuration > System Settings > Security > TOTP 2FA > QR Code URL Duration xi.
+The validity duration can be changed in Control Panel > Configuration > System Settings > Security > TOTP 2FA > QR Code URL Duration
+x.
 You can bypass 2FA checks for non-Administrator users by defining a Regular User Role, adding the users to the role and setting the System Settings > TOTP 2FA > Login TOTP 2FA Skip User Role setting

 **************************************
 OSGi Bundles